JimmyFW/cold-turkey/README.md

 # YouTube behavior experiment

-I'm running an experiment to change my browsing behavior on YouTube.
+YouTube has made it too easy for me to enter the unending spiral of video-watching.
+I'm running an experiment to change my browsing behavior.
 Currently, this Chrome extension disables the content feed and search results, puts this functionality behind a toggle, and asks me to input my reasons for coming to YouTube.

 ![Screenshot](https://raw.githubusercontent.com/JimmyFW/cold-turkey/master/screenv2.png)